sealuzh/cloud-workbench/chef-repo/site-cookbooks/README.md

 "site-cookbooks" means specific for a certain application and is commonly used in the Chef community.

+# Installation

+Prerequisites:

+* Chef configured with `$HOME/.chef/knife.rb` (server registration for cookbook upload required)

+## Option A

+Prefered option if you have a Ruby development environment installed with RVM or rbenv.

+1. Make sure you have Ruby version 2.1.1 installed
+2. `cd $GIT_REPO_HOME/cloud_benchmarking`
+3. `bundle install --without=production:test`
+4. `knife -v` and `berks -v` should be available

+## Option B

+Alternative if you have no Ruby development environment available but Vagrant installed.

+1. `vagrant plugin install chef`
+2. `knife -v` should be available but you might be required to use the full path `$HOME/.vagrant.d/gems/bin/knife`.
+Consider symlinking to your $PATH (e.g. `ln -s  $HOME/.vagrant.d/gems/bin/knife /usr/local/bin`) or using an alias in .profile `alias knife="$HOME/.vagrant.d/gems/bin/knife".

 # Create cookbooks

 ## Berks (recommended)